-Located 3,000 feet at the top of Bonnet a L’Eveque mountain, the Citadelle Laferriere is an enormous fortress built in the early 19th century to protect the newly independent Haiti from its former colonizers, France.
+Located 3,000 feet at the top of Bonnet, a L’Eveque mountain, the Citadelle Laferriere is an enormous fortress built in the early 19th century to protect the newly independent Haiti from its former colonizers, France.
 An icon of the Haitian slave revolution, the Citadelle Laferriere is one of the first monuments to be constructed by freed black slaves and is the largest fortress in the Americas.
 It is situated in the north of the country at the National History Park amidst the picturesque landscape of lush, green mountains overlooking the valleys below.

-The massive stone structure is believed to have been constructed between 1805 and 1813 to hold as much as 5,000 men in the event of an attack by the French.
+The massive stone structure is believed to have been constructed between 1805 and 1813 to hold as many as 5,000 men in the event of an attack by the French.
 Henri Christophe, an army general who played a key role in the revolution, commissioned the fortress in 1805 with plans for the military to retreat there in case of an invasion and set up ambush attacks along the mountainside path.

 Citadelle Laferriere: On the citadel’s rooftops, a view of the hilltops on the North, Cap-Haitien and its peninsula on the left, Millot and Grande Rivière du Nord on the right.
 Photo credit: ©Flickr/Rémi Kaupp.

-On the interior of the fortress palace quarters were set aside to accommodate the king and his family if necessary, as well as dungeons, bathing quarters and bakery ovens.
+On the interior of the fortress, palace quarters were set aside to accommodate the king and his family if necessary, as well as dungeons, bathing quarters, and bakery ovens.
 Facilities also existed to accommodate large amounts of artillery.
 More than 300 cannons were stockpiled and still sit at the structure today, some bearing insignia of 18th-century royalty.
 The French never did attack the Citadelle Laferriere, but the formidable structure has fought off many of nature’s onslaughts over the years, including hurricanes and earthquakes.

 Citadelle Laferriere in Haiti: Inside the citadel, access towards all the buildings: a true maze.
 Photo credit: ©Flickr/Rémi Kaupp.